 Once an autofader has been assigned to an opto input, and has a channel or group path assigned, it is possible to automatically fade in or out the assigned channel or group fader under the control of the assigned opto input.
 When the opto input is fired, the path connected to the opto will be automatically faded in to the current fader level (after taking into account any VCA fader adjustment).
 When the opto is not fired, the fader connected to the opto will be automatically faded out.
-An auto-fader without an assigned opto will remain inactive, its operation will have no effect on the audio but it may still be assigned to a path.

 The user can enable and disable each autofader by selecting the Enabled IN column.